 In the UK most of the revenue for retailers is generated online because in the USA a lot of employers allow the day after Thanksgiving to be a day's holiday for their employees so they have the opportunity to go in-store to shop.

-Black Friday is here in the UK and Black Friday 2016 (25th November 2016) is expected to top 2015 with even more retailers offering Black Friday deals.
+Black Friday and Cyber Monday are here in the UK and Black Friday and Cyber Monday 2019 (Friday 29th November 2019 and Monday 2nd December) is expected to top 2018 with even more retailers offering Black Friday and Cyber Monday deals.

 Happy shopping and I hope you bag a few bargains.